-This category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
+According to the CLDF, Employee's tenure with DCPS spans nine years.
+The length of service category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.

 An outstanding performance rating in the previous year gets employee an extra four (4) points in the length of service category.
+According to the CLDF, Employee did not qualify for any of the aforementioned bonus points except for D.C. residency wherein he received six (6) raw points.
+This refutes Employee's contention that his D.C. residency was not properly calculated on his CLDF.
+Employee received a total of four and half (4.5) weighted points in this category.
 I find that Employee has not provided any credible supporting documentary evidence to support any additional points being awarded in this category.
-Employee received a weighted score of five (5) points in this category.